 f.
 On or after January 1, 2017 2023, a licensee may have up to three individual periods of validity for a restricted commercial driver's license, provided the cumulative period of validity for all individual periods does not exceed 180 210 days in any calendar year.
 An individual period of validity may be 60, 90, or 180 70, 105, or 210 consecutive days, at the election of the licensee.
 A licensee may add 30 35 days to an individual period of validity by applying for an extension, subject to the 180-day 210-day cumulative maximum period of validity.
 A request for extension must be made no later than the date of expiration of the individual period of validity for which an extension is requested; a request for extension made after that date shall be treated as a request for a new individual period of validity.
-An extension is requested.
+An extension shall be calculated from the date of expiration of the individual period of validity for which an extension is requested.
 Any period of validity authorized previously by another state's license shall be considered a part of the 180-day 210-day cumulative maximum period of validity.